Is My Quote Fair?

 What most Georgia homeowners get wrong on electrical quotes

-These are the overcharges that show up most often on electrical quotes in Georgia and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on electrical quotes in Georgia and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 • 1Whole-panel replacement quoted when a breaker or feeder swap would fix the issue.